The number of fundamental constants from a spacetime-based perspective: Two units to rule us all in Galilei spacetime

-Interestingly enough, the gravitational constant was only introduced in 1873, the same year Maxwell published Ref.~\cite{Maxwell1873}, to convert a mass of $GM=6.674\times 10^{-11}~{\rm m^3 \cdot s^{-2}}$ into $1\; {\rm kg}$ (defined during the French Revolution for convenience as the mass corresponding to 1 liter of water):
+Interestingly enough, the gravitational constant was only introduced in 1873, the same year Maxwell published his masterpiece~\citep{Maxwell1873}, to convert a mass of $GM=6.674\times 10^{-11}~{\rm m^3 \cdot s^{-2}}$ into $1\; {\rm kg}$ (defined for convenience during the French Revolution as the mass corresponding to 1 liter of water):

-As noted by Quinn and Speake~\cite{QS14}: \begin{quote} {\it ``Newton did not express his law of gravitation in a way that explicitly included a constant G, its presence was implied as if it had a value equal to 1.
+As noted in Ref.~\cite{QS14}: \begin{quote} {\it ``Newton did not express his law of gravitation in a way that explicitly included a constant G, its presence was implied as if it had a value equal to 1.
 It was not until 1873 that Cornu and Bailey explicitly introduced a symbol for the coupling constant in Newton’s law of gravity, in fact, they called it $f$.
 (The current designation~$G$ for the gravitational constant was only introduced sometime in the 1890s.)'' } \end{quote} Thus, had~$G$ not been introduced, all observables would be expressed in units of distance and time, (MS)~system, and all equations of physics would remain the same with the MKS observables